-Feeling less than fresh following the party season and ready to kickstart a healthy new year?
+Feeling less than fresh and ready to kickstart a newer, healthier you?
 Panic not.
-Eating better in 2018 will be a breeze with this easy, flavourful dish from Dr Hazel Wallace aka The Food Medic, served to perfection on our Olmo plate and Estor platter.
+Eating better will be a breeze with this easy, flavourful dish from Dr Hazel Wallace aka The Food Medic, served to perfection on our Olmo plate and Estor platter.
 Give it a try today…

 Pea and Spinach Falafel with lemon and garlic yogurt dip

 I absolutely love falafel but it’s so hard to find good falafel that isn’t either totally dry or coated in a breadcrumb.
 I made this recipe for my first ever supper club and had such amazing feedback!
 Everyone was asking for the recipe but I kept it under wraps until now.